BettercareHealth/bettercare/primary-newborn-care/test-3.md

 	1. 6 times a day
 	1. On demand
 19. What supplements should a preterm infant receive?
-	1. Ferrodrops 1 ml daily from day 7
+	1. Ferro Drops 1 ml daily from day 7
-	1. Ferrodrops 0.3 ml daily, starting when the infant starts to suck
+	1. Ferro Drops 0.3 ml daily, starting when the infant starts to suck
 	1. Multivitamin drops 0.3 ml daily starting when the infant takes full volume feeds of 150 ml/kg/day
 	1. Multivitamin drops 0.1 ml with each feed
 20. What is the normal range of packed cell volume (PCV) at birth?